christianThardy/christianThardy.github.io/things-I-wish-I-knew.md

 At that point the problem was as easy as removing the MD5 function so the modulus could just run on the key we were partitioning on and after that our jobs were able to run in a half hour with a lot less overhead.

+## always tune your number of partitions

+The number by which you partition your data will always be unique to your datasets.
+There is no one size fits all and for our use case we were only dealing with millions of comparisons so between 120 and 144 partitions got our larger jobs done.
+We also saw savings in cost by dynamically changing our workers and cores during job runs.

 ## partition on evenly distributed fields

 A Spark application is executed in 3 steps: